thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-TRANSFER-VOLUME.md

 ## Purpose

 The purpose of the token-transfer-volume rule is to reduce high trading volatility periods by allowing developers to set a maximum volume (as a percentage of the token's total supply) that can be traded within a period of time.
 When the trading volume maximum is reached, transfers are suspended until the next period begins.
+Trading volume is the acculated total number of tokens transferred during each period, and reset with each new period by the first transaction of that period.

 ## Tokens Supported